Jerick-1380/A-Ramble-about-the-Undergraduate-Computational-Finance-Courses-at-CMU/README.md

 Equating them together, you have that
 $K/1.2^3=250 \implies K=432$

-As the course goes on, you get introduced to more complicated securities, but the main idea is the same: Your goal is to find a way to replicate what would happen in the future based on prices of today.
+As the course goes on, you get introduced to more complicated securities, but the main idea is the same: Your goal is to find a way to replicate what would happen in the future based on prices today.

 For the second half of the course, you get introduced to risk-neutral probabilities, where basically, you obtain the formula:
 $V_0=\frac{1}{1+r}\tilde{E}[V_1]$, where $r$ is the interest rate, $V_n$ is the price of the security at time $n$.
 In plain English, it just means that the time-0 price of a security should just be the average payout discounted back, which kind of makes sense intuitively.
 The course then also introduces the fundamental theorem of asset pricing, which basically relates arbitrage and risk-neutral measures.